-The next question we try to answer is what is the relationship between Country Area (Km2) and their population?
-Are those countries with more people also the most extensive in area?
+The next question we try to answer is what is the relationship between Country areas (Km2) and their population?
+Are those countries with more people also the most extensive in the area?

 1. Click on the new sheet 2 and add a new visualization, we’ll use a Bubble Chart.